emdash/cairo_sandbox/README.md

 experimentation.
 It can also be hard to reason about transforms without interactive feedback.

-*Cairo Explorer* Targeted at anyone who needs to do custom drawing with cairo -- whether you're trying to develp a custom GTK Widget, or visualizations for.
+*Cairo Sandbox* Targeted at anyone who needs to do custom drawing with cairo -- whether you're trying to develp a custom GTK Widget, or visualizations for.
 The goal is to quickly get you up-and-runing with a cairo context, then get out of your way while you hack.